Statistical realism is not evidence that LLMs can estimate treatment effects in social science experiments: Materials and Methods

-Based on development set performance (MAE), we selected two enhancement methods for full evaluation as illustrated in Fig.~\ref{fig:fig2}e: 1) Few-shot: the prompt was augmented with 6 demographically similar exemplars retrieved via KNN within the same country, experimental condition, and outcome domain as the target case.
+Because the development set contained only control-group responses, no treatment effects could be computed at the selection stage, and selection rested on statistical realism (MAE) alone, the same constraint that applied work faces when prompts are chosen before effects are realized.
+On this basis we selected two prompting strategies for full evaluation (Supplementary Table~\ref{tab:s2}).
+Selection therefore rested on statistical realism alone, the same constraint that applied work faces when prompts are chosen before effects are realized.
+1) Few-shot: the prompt was augmented with 6 demographically similar exemplars retrieved via KNN within the same country, experimental condition, and outcome domain as the target case.
 Each exemplar included its observed response on the corresponding outcome, and the target respondent was excluded from retrieval.
-2) VBN-based chain of thought (VBN-CoT): the model first inferred the profile’s environmental values, climate change beliefs, and personal norms based on their demographic profile (stage 1), then predicted outcome responses conditioned on this intermediate reasoning (stage 2).
-This design operationalizes the Value-Belief-Norm theory of environmentalism \cite{RN39}, which posits that pro-environmental behavior arises from a causal chain of values – ecological worldview – awareness of consequences – personal norms – behavior.
+2) VBN-based chain of thought (VBN-CoT): the model first inferred the profile’s environmental values, climate change beliefs, and personal norms from their demographic profile (stage 1), then predicted outcome responses conditioned on this intermediate reasoning (stage 2).
+This design operationalizes the Value-Belief-Norm theory of environmentalism \cite{RN44}, which posits that pro-environmental behavior arises from a causal chain of values – ecological worldview – awareness of consequences – personal norms – behavior.
 The baseline condition included the full serialized participant profile, without additional retrieved exemplars or reasoning guidance.

-The same prompting templates and enhancement methods were applied to the replication datasets.
+The same prompting templates and prompting strategies were applied to the replication datasets.

 \textbf{Model outputs}.
 Each participant was simulated under all three methods.
 For each simulated participant, we recorded the predicted response on each outcome.
 Control and treatment participants were simulated using the same profile template.
 For treatment participants, the assigned intervention text was appended to the prompt.
+All models were queried at \texttt{temperature} = 0, so that the decoding is near-deterministic, although the APIs do not guarantee identical outputs across calls.
+Responses that failed JSON parsing, refused the task or returned API errors were re-queried with the same prompt.